-Students are further supported through a range of online -support, for example via email or Skype tutorials.
+Students are further supported through a range of online support, for example via tutorials through the VLE, Blackboard Collaborate or Teams.
 All modules are supported through the virtual learning environment accessed through Blackboard.
 The Course Handbook is also available online.